cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 For select ciphersuites, the signatures produced by this draft are compatible with
 {{!RFC8032}}.
-However, unlike {{!RFC8032}}, signatures produced by FROST are not deterministic, since deriving nonces deterministically is insecure in a multi-party signature setting.
+However, unlike {{!RFC8032}}, signatures produced by FROST are not deterministic, since deriving nonces deterministically allows for a complete key-recovery attack in multi-party discrete logarithm-based signatures, such as FROST.

 Further, this draft implements signing efficiency improvements for FROST described by Crites, Komlo, and Maller in {{Schnorr21}}.